JoyZadan/shop-kbeauty/README.md

 # Project Overview

 Shop K-Beauty is a multi-brand, ecommerce full stack project built using Django, Python and JavaScript, deployed to Heroku, uses Amazon S3 for cloud storage and Stripe for payment processing.
 Shop K-Beauty is a business to consumer online retailer of K-Beauty skincare and hair &amp; body products.

-The categories of available products are further split into subcategories.
-On a brand's page, all available products from the brand are also displayed.
+Shop K-Beauty is my fourth milestone project for Code Institute's Level 5 Diploma in Web Application Development (Full Stack Software Development).
 <br/>
 <br/>